Observational Astrophysics

 We encourage applications from excellent candidates wanting to pursue a PhD in Astrophysics.

 Below is a list of our current PhD project opportunities.
 Our PhD projects are offered on a competitive basis and are subject to availability of funding.
 For more general information about PhD study in Physics at Lancaster, please contact our postgraduate admissions staff at py-pgadmiss@lancaster.ac.uk.
 You can also apply directly on our Physics Study webpage, stating the title of the project and the name of the supervisor.
 Once done, please also send an email to Professor Isobel Hook and Dr Brooke Simmons.
-For your application to be given full consideration please apply by the deadline of 23rd January 2023, letters of reference should also be received by the same deadline so please contact your letter writers in advance.
+For your application to be given full consideration please apply by the deadline of 29th January 2024.
+Letters of reference should also be received by the same deadline so please contact your letter writers in advance.
 Please note that you do not need to provide a research statement in the application and if you state multiple projects from the list below in your personal statement you will be considered for all of them.

-Applicants are typically expected to have the equivalent of an upper second class degree (2.1) in either Physics, Astrophysics or a related discipline.
+Applicants are typically expected to have the equivalent of an upper second-class degree (2.1) in either Physics, Astrophysics or a related discipline.

 We occasionally accept MSc by Research students.
 This is dependent on the availability of a suitable supervisor.
 Please look at the research pages of potential supervisors in order to find a fit to your interests.